jrobinson01/sm-element/README.md

 _This readme is not complete, but you can check out at a working [example element](https://github.com/jrobinson01/sm-element/blob/master/examples/traffic-light.js)_

-If you want to fiddle around with this project, check out the project, `npm install`, and then serve it with your web server of choice.
-I use [http-server](https://www.npmjs.com/package/http-server)
+If you want to fiddle around with this project, check out the project, `npm install`, and then serve it with `polymer serve`.

 ## API